How much time you have to deliver a pitch to investors will have a big impact on how and what you’ll want to do and say.

 Tell your story

 Have you used any of these tactics during a pitch?
 Do you have a pitch-related question?
-Let us know in the comments or on Twitter!
+Let us know on Twitter!

 This article is part of our Business Funding Guide: fund your business today, with Bplans.